How to measure the spin of invisible states in $e^+e^- \to \gamma + X$: Axion and hidden photon Lagrangian

-where $c_e$ and $c_{\gamma}$ are coupling constants. $m_a$ is the mass term, but we also use $m_X$ to denote the mass of the new particle when referring to both the hidden photon and the axion.
-There could be further interactions between the axion and SM particles, but we focus on the most important interactions relevant for the production at an electron positron collider.
+where $c_e$ and $c_{\gamma}$ are coupling constants, and $m_a$ is the mass term, though we also use $m_X$ to denote the mass of the new particle when referring to both the hidden photon and axions.
+Pseudoscalars with these interaction terms are also called Axion-Like-Particles (ALPs) in the literature.
+Since any axion will generically interact with photons and leptons due to renormalization group running we use the term \emph{axion} here~\cite{Bauer:2020jbp}.

 In all cases we consider the hidden photon or axion not to decay into SM particles on collider scales, e.g. by introducing a dominant decay into a set of invisible particles like dark matter.
-Otherwise for the mass range considered here with masses up to $m_X= 10$ GeV both the hidden photon and the axion decay back into electron positron or photon pairs.
-Neglecting subleading terms suppressed by the electron mass, the corresponding decay lengths for the three models read
+Otherwise for the mass range considered here with masses up to $m_X= 9$ GeV, both the hidden photon and axion decay back into electron positron or photon pairs.
+Neglecting subleading terms suppressed by the electron mass, the corresponding decay lengths for the three models read,

 The main differences between the models are their spin, the coupling structure to fermions, and the axion coupling to photons.
-The production of the hidden photon occurs only though couplings to the electron whereas for the axion there are two contributions.
+The production of the hidden photon occurs only though couplings to the electron, whereas for the axion there are two contributions.
 The corresponding diagrams for are shown in Figure~\ref{fig:feyn}.